conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 Feedstock repository structure
 ------------------------------

-Once the PR having the recipe for a package is merged in the ``staged-recipes`` repository, a new repository is created automatically called ``<package-name>-feedstock``.
+Once the PR containing the recipe for a package is merged in the ``staged-recipes`` repository, a new repository is created automatically called ``<package-name>-feedstock``.
-A feedstock is made up of a conda recipe (the instructions on what and how to build the package) and the necessary configuration files for automatic builds using freely available continuous integration services.
+A feedstock is made up of a conda recipe (the instructions on what and how to build the package) and the necessary configuration files for automatic builds using freely available continuous integration (CI) services.

-Each feedstock contains various files which are generated automatically using our automated provisioning tool `conda-smithy <https://github.com/conda-forge/conda-smithy/>`__.
+Each feedstock contains various files that are generated automatically using our automated provisioning tool `conda-smithy <https://github.com/conda-forge/conda-smithy/>`__.
 Broadly every feedstock has the following files:

 recipe
 ......